 h.
 Accidents and safety

 The growth in the intensity of circulation in urban areas is linked with a growing number of accidents and fatalities, especially in developing economies.
 Accidents account for a significant share of recurring delays from congestion.
-As traffic increases, people feel less safe to use the streets.
+As traffic increases, people feel less safe using the streets.
 The diffusion of information technologies leads to paradoxical outcomes.
-While users have access to reliable location and navigation information, portable devices create distractions linked with a rise of accidents for drivers and pedestrians alike.
+While users have access to reliable location and navigation information, portable devices create distractions linked with a rise in accidents for drivers and pedestrians alike.

 i.
 Land footprint